drPinzonISAK/CS2022/README.md

 "Computational thinking represents a universally applicable attitude and skill set everyone, not just computer scientists, would be eager to learn and use."  [(Wing, Jeanette M. 2006)](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf)

-See some examples from last's year G11 project work here:
+Last year in G11 we explored three different projects including the creation of a car rental application, an interplanetary communication system, and a peer-to-peer software development.
+Using these projects we explored in a non linear way the [syllabus of CS](syllabus.md).
+See some results from these projects here:

 1. Unit 3: Creating a Graphical User Interface for a real client with Python.
 [Github repository by Lydia Etherington](https://github.com/lyds-jane/unit3)
 ![](Lydia.png)
 1. Unit 2: An inter planetary communication system with Modern C and Arduino.
 [Github repository by Alex Nygaard](https://github.com/Alex-Nygaard/martianUnit2Project)
 ![](Alex.jpg)
-1. Uni 1: A car rental application in basic BASH programming.
+1. Uni 1: A car rental application in BASH programming.
 [Github repository by Lauricenia Buque](https://github.com/comsci-uwc-isak/unit-1-project-Lauricenia)
 ![](lauricenia.png)

 ## 1. How to succeed in this course